RaagMaruti/frontend_trainee/README.md

 1. Basics: variables, scopes, data types, conditionals, loops, maps, sets, template strings, destructuring, rest, spread
 2. Imports and Exports: named, default, namespace
+3. Strings and their methods
+4. Arrays and their methods
-3. Objects and their methods
+5. Objects and their methods
+6. Date objects and their methods
+7. Functions and closure